FAU-DLM/FCDIIb_TSC/README.md

 # Same same but different FCD IIb vs. TSC – distinct histomorphological features revealed with the help of deep learning
+##Introduction
+This ipynb-notebook helps reproduce our preprocessing, training and visualisation pipeline for the publication above.
+The code provided features part of our pipeline, but not the whole analysis and end-to-end described software solution.

 ## System requirements

 We would suggest to create a new environment with the described dependencies.